mit-rss/base_installation/README.md

 While it is entirely possible to install ROS and the other software directly on your own native operating system, this is done **at your own risk**.
 If you know what you're doing, everything will probably work fine if you are running Debian or Ubuntu.
-Other distributions (Arch Linux, Gentoo, OS X) are not as well supported by ROS and you may find yourself having to manually build packages or even write fixes for the code.
+Other distributions (Arch Linux, Gentoo, OS X, [NixOS](https://github.com/lukaslaobeyer/nix-ros-overlay)) are not as well supported by ROS and you may find yourself having to manually build packages or even write fixes for the code.

 #### Installing a Debian Virtual Machine